-- For some types of problems, you need to use the process for coverage decisions and appeals. - For other types of problems, you need to use the process for making complaints.
+- For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints; also called grievances.

 Both of these processes have been approved by Medicare.
-To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by us and by you.
+Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.

-Which one do you use?
-That depends on the type of problem you are having.
-The guide in Section 3 will help you identify the right process to use.
+The guide in Section 3 will help you identify the right process to use and what you should do.